shlomif/what-you-should-know-about-automated-testing/README.md

 Finally, by writing tests we provide **specifications** to the code and even some form of API documentation, as well as examples of what we want the code to achieve.
-This causes less duplication than writing separate specification documents and examples, and, furthermore, is validated to be functional because we actually run it.
+This causes less duplication than writing separate specification documents and examples.
+Moreover, the code is validated to be functional because we actually run it.

 ## An example